 The trailblazing program — the first of its kind in Israel — gives students access to the very best that the renowned Sackler School of Medicine has to offer.
 Conducted entirely in English, it offers direct access to leading researchers and physicians, as well as to TAU’s numerous affiliated hospitals and medical centers.
 Students’ time is divided between preclinical and clinical studies in Israel and hospital rotations in the U.S., providing a well-rounded education grounded in two top-tier medical systems.

-Many American medical schools have a large number of students per class, which can be “overwhelming and daunting for students,” says Dr. Aaron Allen, clinical director of the program.
+Many American medical schools have a large number of students per class which can be “overwhelming and daunting for students,” says Dr. Aaron Allen, Clinical Director of the program.
 “With fewer students in every Sackler class, we feel like a family.
 Each student is individually known by the administration and faculty, and I think that’s what makes the difference.”
 Students are tutored directly by heads of departments and attending physicians.
-Career guidance also a prominent feature, with one-on-one interviews that help students to form goals for the future.
+Career guidance is also a prominent feature, with one-on-one interviews that help students to form goals for the future.

 The proof of Sackler Medical School’s methods is evident in its graduates’ 95 percent success rate with United States Medical Licensing Examination.
 And the number of graduates who gain their first choice of American residency programs is equally impressive.

 Both in America and Israel, the program invites deans from top American medical schools to lecture and coach Sackler students on the American medical system so that they have a smooth transition into residency, says Dr. Lazar.
 Because the New York State/American Program is chartered by New York State, Sackler students are considered graduates from an New York State medical school — and it is the only international program to offer such a benefit.